 For more fine-grained control than that listed above, you can also create block lists.
 These are named lists of commands that an operator is not allowed to execute for a specific payload type.
 These block lists are then tied to specific operators.
 This offers a middle-ground between normal operator with full access and a spectator with no access.
 You can edit these block lists via the yellow edit button.

 For the configure button for the operation, there are many options.
-You can specify a Slack webhook along with the channel, display name, emoji/icon url, and even the layout of the message.
-By default, whenever you create a payload via the "Create Payloads" page, it is tagged as alertable - any time a new callback is created based on that payload, this slack webhook will be invoked.
+You can specify a Slack webhook along with the channel.
+By default, whenever you create a payload via the "Create Payloads" page, it is tagged as alert-able - any time a new callback is created based on that payload, this slack webhook will be invoked.
 If you want to prevent that for a specific payload, go to the payloads page, select the "Actions" dropdown for the payload in question, and select to stop alerting.
 If you have the Slack webhook set on the operation overall, other payloads will continue to generate alerts, but not the ones you manually disable.
 You can always enable this feature again in the same way.

 For the operators edit button, you can edit who is assigned to the operation, what their roles are, and specify which (if any) block lists should be assigned to that user.